Our 2 in 1 waterproof jacket in Ventile and Climashield

 A “2 in 1” waterproof jacket to rule them all…

-The ambition of this jacket was as follows: it had to satisfy the use of a frequent urban traveler which passes from climate to climate over several weeks.
+The ambition of this jacket was as follows: it had to satisfy the use of a great urban traveler. which moves from climate to climate over several weeks.

-Imagine: I tell you that tomorrow you are going on a world tour and you are only allowed to take one jacket.
+Imagine: I tell you that tomorrow you are leaving for a world tour and you are only allowed to take one jacket.

 Well, this is the jacket we wanted to create, in two colors.